 First, you’ll want to create a category.
 Highlight posts, and then click “categories.”
 Fill out the information on the next page, and you’ll have your category added.

 Next, you’ll highlight “Posts” again, and then click “Add New.”
-Write your post exactly as you did your page above.
+Write your post exactly like you wrote your page above.
+If you need ideas on what to write, check out this awesome list of 134 potential post topics.

 After you’ve written your post, scroll down the sidebar on the right and select your category.
 Click publish, and you’re done.
 Hopefully, you’re getting the hang of it by now!